Seamless relationship between 4G and 5G solutions enables efficiency for businesses

 Considerations for future-proofing your business

 Past network functionalities have created a common misconception that you must choose to invest in equipment solutions that support either 4G or 5G.
 On the contrary, by purchasing a 5G router that can facilitate ENDC, businesses are thoughtfully preparing themselves for the rollout of 5G while utilizing available LTE networks in the meantime.
 By investing in 5G solutions, businesses avoid the need to source additional equipment as future wireless generations are deployed.
+Take our connected enterprise assessment to discover how your organization can seamlessly prepare for 5G.

 To support these future-proofing measures, Cradlepoint offers businesses and agencies the broadest portfolio of 5G routers and adapters in the industry, but how do you know if investing in 5G right now makes sense for your business?